Discover more from Healthy Rich

 A lot of financial experts want to point to you to explain why your budget isn’t working — but it’s not your fault.
 Budget culture supports mindsets and methods that are fundamentally flawed.

-Instead, we focus on the reality and diversity of our relationships with money — and teach you how to wrangle (and love) your finances with budget-free money management.
+Instead, a budget-free approach focuses on the reality and diversity of our relationships with money — so you can wrangle (and love) your finances with ease.

 The myth of ‘wants vs. needs’